 As the article continues, he describes how he began experimenting with setting contemporary prophetic texts in haftarah trope.

-As Martin Luther King weekend approaches, here is Hazzan Jack’s setting of quotes from Martin Luther King’s speeches set to haftarah trope: mlk-haftara_trop [pdf]
+Click here for Hazzan Jack’s setting of quotes from Martin Luther King’s speeches set to haftarah trope: mlk-haftara_trop [pdf]